Forestdale, Queensland: Geography

-Forestdale is bounded to the west by the Brisbane-to-Sydney railway line and by Johnson Road to the north.
+Forestdale is bounded to the east by the Brisbane-to-Sydney railway line and by Johnson Road to the north.

 Oxley Creek flows through the suburb from the south-west (Greenbank) to the north (Heathwood/Larapinta).

-Forestdale is named as such due to the lack of tree clearance compared to surrounding suburbs, although the risk of bushfire is greater than its neighbouring suburbs.
 "Forest" is from the modern day English word meaning a dense growth of trees and "dale" is originated from Middle English meaning a man who lived in the valley.
 The suffix is a reference to Robin Hood, an archer according to medieval folk tales.
 Many of the streets in the suburb are named after characters from Robin Hood stories.

-Apart from substantial areas of reserve land, some market gardening, retail and minor pockets of farmland destined for development, Forestdale is residential in nature.
-Most houses are large and sit on extensive blocks of land.
+The land use is suburban housing.

 History

-Forestdale is a subdivision of and previously part of Browns Plains.
+The Brisbane–Sydney railway line was built in the 1880s.

+Forestdale was once part of Browns Plains, but became as a separate suburb in 1987.
+In 1927, much of present-day Forestdale was owned by George Stretton, a farmer and publican after whom the suburb of Stretton was named.

+No development had occurred until the 1946 when Paradise Road was created as rough dirt track.
+Farming began in the 1970s.
+A few roads with suburban development commenced in the 1970s, with most of the housing in the suburb constructed in the 1980s.

+The name Forestdale was chosen by the developers.
+It has been used by the post office since 1981.
+The Logan City Council approved the name change in May 1986 and it was gazetted as an official place name in June 1987.